remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 By doing all of this you have finally imported a transparent version of your animoji into your composition.
 You can run `npm run build` to export your video as MP4.
 Which should look like this:
 <img src="/img/apple-wow-tutorial/Final.gif"/>

 Awesome, you are done!
 We hope you had fun following along this tutorial and creating your own animation video!
+Let us know if you liked this tutorial by writting us a [mail](mailto:hi@remotion.dev).